 Share this Article

 Inwood is the northernmost neighborhood in Manhattan.
-In 2014, the New York Times described it as a neighborhood “on the brink of coolness.”
-No one we spoke to while strolling around the neighborhood particularly minded that description, though one man, who moved to Inwood 10 years ago from the Upper West Side, said, “If it becomes ‘cool,' I probably won’t be able to afford to live here anymore.”
+The New York Times once called it a neighborhood “on the brink of coolness.”
+That description didn’t impress one man who moved to Inwood over 10 years ago from the Upper West Side.
+He tells Brick, “If it becomes ‘cool,' I probably won’t be able to afford to live here anymore.”

-The Works Progress Administration guide to New York City, written in the 1930s, describes Inwood as a place where “rivers and hills insulate a suburban community that is as separate an entity as any in Manhattan.”
-The buildings are taller and closer together these days, but the gist still holds true to some degree.
-Inwood’s skyline is low-rise, with a mix of single-family brick houses and five- to eight-story apartment buildings, most built in the first half of the 20th century.
-A proposed rezoning could change all that in short order, but it has yet to be formally approved.
+The 1930-era Works Progress Administration guide to New York City describes Inwood as a place where “rivers and hills insulate a suburban community that is as separate an entity as any in Manhattan.”
+The buildings are taller and closer together now, but Inwood’s skyline is predominantly low-rise, with a mix of single-family brick houses and five- to eight-story apartment buildings, most built in the first half of the 20th century.
+A proposed rezoning could change all that and, in spite of energetic opposition from residents, is expected to go forward.

-The neighborhood is predominately Dominican, and its many hookah bars, restaurants, and the riverfront bar and restaurant La Marina make it a summertime nightlife destination for people from around the city.
+The neighborhood is predominantly Dominican, and its many hookah bars, restaurants, and La Marina, riverfront bar and restaurant (closed for the 2020 season, may open in 2021) have made it a summertime nightlife destination.
 The three main shopping strips—Dyckman and West 207th streets, and Broadway—are lively and lined with mom-and-pop businesses.
-There are few chain stores in the area.
+There aren’t many chain stores in the neighborhood.

-Inwood also has a lot of parkland—so much that you’re never out of walking distance of green space.
+Inwood also has a lot of parkland—here you’re always within walking distance of green space.
 The largest park, Inwood Hill Park, is the only somewhat natural forest in Manhattan, with trails that wind up its hills onto a rocky bluff overlooking the Hudson.
 There's also a small salt marsh in the park, and rock overhangs that once sheltered Native Americans.

 Here are a few vital stats for the neighborhood: